 In 2004, the last season before the Montreal Expos moved to become the Washington Nationals, O's per-game attendance was 34,300.
 In 2005, the Nats' first season down the Baltimore-Washington Parkway, attendance fell to 32,404.
 The Nats weren't good, and RFK Stadium was inadequate for modern baseball, but the novelty of baseball being back in the Nation's Capital wasn't enough to make the one-quarter difference that Angelos long feared.
 In fact, instead of a 25 percent drop, it was a 6 percent drop.
 But it was a 19 percent drop from the last Cal season.

-Last season, O's per-game attendance bottomed out at 21,672, only slightly above their 2010 average of 21,662, which was their their lowest since 1988, the year they lost their first 21 games en route to losing 107 for the season.
+In 2010, O's per-game attendance bottomed out at 21,662, which was their their lowest since 1988, the year they lost their first 21 games en route to losing 107 for the season.
 That's little more than half the total from the last Cal season, but that's got little to do with the Nats simply existing an hour's drive away (at least, it's an hour's drive in theory; BaltWash Corridor traffic can be horrendous), and lots to do with the O's being pathetic.
-And with Stephen Strasburg having arrived, now it will be the Nats who have the iconic player (as if Ryan Zimmerman isn't already a damn good player), so the O's are really up the creek now, unless they start rebuilding.
+And with Stephen Strasburg having arrived, now it will be the Nats who have the iconic player (as if Ryan Zimmerman isn't already a damn good player).

 So what does this mean?
-It means getting tickets for O's games will be relatively easy until Angelos either gets a clue, or sells the team to someone who already has.
-You can just walk up to the ticket booth and give your request, and basically get pretty much any seat(s) you're willing to pay for.
-Field Box seats are $65, up $10 from last season but still a bargain by New York standards.
-The Upper Boxes are a mere $24.
-Those same seats at Yankee Stadium II would be $275 and $80, respectively.
+It means getting tickets for O's games will still be relatively easy, although it may no longer be possible to just walk up to the ticket booth and give your request, and basically get pretty much any seat(s) you're willing to pay for.
+Field Box seats are $95, Terrace Boxes are $65, Upper Boxes are $35, and Upper Reserves are $24.

 But if you can, try to enter by the right field gate.
 You'll see some of the letters from the front gate of Memorial Stadium, which stood as a memorial to Baltimore City and Baltimore County losses in World Wars I and II.
 The bottom line of the inscription on the gate was saved: "TIME WILL NOT DIM THE GLORY OF THEIR DEEDS."

-Entering by the right field gate will also enable you to get a good look at M&T Bank Stadium and its statue of Colts legend Johnny Unitas, and to get to what appears to be the only escalator bank at Camden Yards.
+Entering by the right field gate will also enable you to get a good look at M&T Bank Stadium, home of the defending Super Bowl Champion Ravens, and its statue of Colts legend Johnny Unitas, and to get to what appears to be the only escalator bank at Camden Yards.